Skip to Content

 Principal / Owner | AIA, LEED AP

 Steven leads many of the firm’s most complex projects, guiding teams through design and delivery.
-His notable projects include the new Wagner Education Center at the Center for Wooden Boats; innovative spaces for athletic brands and sports functions, including the Seattle Sounders Football Club; cutting-edge office towers in a new urban district along Atlanta’s BeltLine; and several projects on the Washington State University campus, such as a new visitor center and art museum.
-He holds a Bachelor of Arts in Architecture from Washington State University and is working with his father to design and build a retreat in Eastern Washington for generations of their family to enjoy.
+His notable projects include the Wagner Education Center at the Center for Wooden Boats; innovative spaces for athletic brands and sports functions, including The Lebron James Innovation Center at Nike World Headquarters, an indoor sports facility, and the Seattle Sounders Football Club; cutting-edge office towers in the Fourth Ward district along Atlanta’s BeltLine; dynamic multi-family buildings that include the new 16th & Cambie in Vancouver and the 6th Street Development in DC; and several projects on the Washington State University campus, such as a visitor center and art museum.
+He holds a Bachelor of Arts in Architecture from Washington State University and has taught at and continues to be involved at Washington State University and the University of Idaho.
+He is working with his father and family to design and build a retreat in Eastern Washington for generations of their family to enjoy.